First off, here is a list of the fonts I downloaded for this project and the links where you can find them:

 Exhibit A: Hogwarts School of Witchcraft & Wizardry Acceptance Letter

 I did a little research on the internet to see how others have formatted this letter.
 The text, itself, is from the first book.
 To make the envelope look "sealed," I used an a plastic Hogwarts seal/sticker that I had saved from the scrapbook I had made for our trip to Harry Potter World last year.
+If you don't have one, I've seen a lot of tutorials online about making your own by melting crayons or getting a kit.

 I think I got McGonagall's signature from this Harry Potter wiki page, but there are a lot of places on the internet to find it and save it if that one doesn't work for you--all you need to do is Google "Minerva McGonagall signature."